 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Angel Fire has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Angel Fire has few renters and college students.
 But the biggest reason it is quieter in Angel Fire than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Angel Fire may be for you.

-Being a small village, Angel Fire does not have a public transit system used by locals to get to and from work.
+Angel Fire is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Angel Fire in 2022 was $44,940, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $179,760 for a family of four.
 However, Angel Fire contains both very wealthy and poor people as well.